SAP-archive/cloud-hana-shine-opensap/README.md

-#cloud-hana-shine
+#cloud-hana-shine-opensap

- #cloud-hana-sample=shine
+ #cloud-hana-sample=SHINEOpenSAP

 ## Importing the "SHINE" source code to a Trial SAP HANA Instance with Eclipse
 *Authors: Dobromir Zahariev, Stephan Weber, Sangeetha Jayakumar*

-SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build native SAP HANA applications.
-The demo application, comes complete with sample data and design-time developer objects for the application's database tables, data views, stored procedures, OData, and user interface.
+SAP HANA Interactive Education SP06 is a simplified version of the SHINE application, which is used in the OpenSAP courses.

 ### Requirements